AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 #### Dapp-chain Security

+\label{sec:dapp-chain-security}

 If the headers of dapp-chains are simplex-level transactions, what can we say about the security of dapp-chains?

 First, notice that there is no substantive difference between standalone headers and header-transactions.
 That means that *zero-confirmation* header-transactions are *exactly* as secure as a standalone counterparts (and at least as secure as zero-confirmation transactions).

 When a header-transaction is confirmed by the simplex, the corresponding dapp-chain can efficiently use one-way PoR to inherit the security (and security properties) of the host simplex-chain[^dc-por].
 Similar to mutual PoR, this can provide a *security context* where otherwise-insecure methods of consensus can be done securely.

 [^dc-por]: Note: PoW dapp-chains will have a much lower difficulty than the host simplex-chain.
 Although a simplex-chain could do mutual PoR with dapp-chains, this is unnecessary and inefficient -- provided that this difficulty asymmetry exists.
-Although there is no fundamental reason that PoW dapp-chains must have a much lower difficulty, we should take care to use incentive structures that lead to this sort of outcome.
+Although there is no fundamental reason that PoW dapp-chains must have a much lower difficulty, we should take care to use incentive structures that lead to this sort of outcome provided such a policy increases security of the simplex.

 With regards to doublespends, one-way PoR means that the reflected chain is *at least* as difficult to attack as the reflecting chain (as we covered in \autoref{sec:por-step4}).
 Since the parent simplex-chain is as difficult to attack as the complete simplex, each dapp-chain must therefore *also* be that difficult to attack.

 Note that parent-chains (generally) need to record their child-chains' headers *anyway*, so one-way PoR in this situation -- where a simplex-chain reflects child dapp-chains -- effectively has zero overhead.

 The only major, generic concern for dapp-chains -- that I can see -- is \emph{preventing DoS attacks}.
 This is one reason to favor PoS (or PoA) dapp-chains over PoW dapp-chains.

+#### Three General Incentive Models for Dapp-chain Reflection

+If dapp-chain headers are included along-side transactions in simplex-blocks, is it not the case that both must be provide some kind of *transaction fee*?
+If not, how are simplex-miners to prioritize what to include in their blocks?
+Even if such a fee is *not always necessary*, the *ability* to provide a fee has decisive advantages -- like creating asymmetry between an attacker and honest miners.

+If it is possible to implement dapp-chains (or any system of child-chains) such that those chains have \emph{freedom of protocol} and \emph{freedom of incentivization} whilst inheriting the parent-chain's security, then we should strive to achieve that.

+\defineTerm{Freedom of Incentivization}{The property whereby child-chains are not restricted with regards to a choice of incentive-system (i.e., the nature and dynamics of their root token)}

+\defineTerm{Freedom of Protocol}{The property whereby child-chains are not restricted with regards to a choice of protocol (include scripting, accounting methods, block structures, etc)}

+\autoref{sec:comparing-weight-dex} details a conversion method whereby PoR is possible between chains using different root tokens via a DEX.
+Could dapp-chains use a protocol-level DEX to abstract their protocol and incentive-method away from those of it's parent-chain?
+Yes.

+Is this required for this abstraction?
+No.

+\todo{write "A General Incentive Model for Dapp-chains"}

+Here are three methods of abstraction which maintain the above freedoms.

+##### Method 1: Pay the simplex miner on the dapp-chain

+In this method, the dapp-chain uses its root token to pay both the dapp-chain miner and the simplex-chain miner (who includes the relevant dapp-chain header in their block).

+Since all dapp-chain miners are required to run a full node of the parent-chain, this is trivial.
+In essence, the host simplex-chain is a subset of the dapp-chain.
+Simplex-miners can run light clients[^hostminercollect] of the dapp-chain to regularly collect block-rewards.

+[^hostminercollect]: A simplex-miner could use other methods too, like maintaining full-nodes of each dapp-chain and continuously cycling through them (alternating which are running and which are not) to avoid massive computation requirements.
+Light clients seem obviously preferable where possible.

+A dapp-chain could, perhaps, have a rule like *X root tokens are created as part of the coinbase transaction and the miner of that block has free choice of the proportion of those which are provided as a transaction fee to the host-miner*.

+##### Method 2: Pay the simplex miner via a native DEX

+\bquote{
+  [Regarding possible attacks when converting work via a DEX:] \convertingWeightDexNotImportant }{\autoref{sec:comparing-weight-dex}}

+##### Method 3: Pay the simplex miner directly

 #### PoS Dapp-chains